“A library outranks any other one thing a community can do to benefit its people. It is a never failing spring in the desert.” – Andrew Carnegie

 - Donations to the South Hero Library Foundation are tax deductible.

-What if you move the library to the middle school building?
+Why not move the library to the Folsom middle school building?

 To maintain an equal amount of square footage and have bathrooms, the library would need the entire upper floor of the old building, which would mean moving full time classrooms and re-configuring the middle school.
 There is a strong likelihood that remediation of potentially unsafe building materials would be required if the space were rearranged, as well as costly updates in wiring which could lead to significant expense.